Where to park in Pamplona - Iruña

 Parking in the center of Pamplona

-Pamplona, located in the north of the Iberian Peninsula, precisely in the region of Navarre (in addition to being its capital) is a Spanish city surrounded by greenery and crossed by the river Arga.
-Mainly known for the Festa de San Firmino, a tradition that takes place every year in July during which the city is transformed into a place of festivities, follies and fun, Pamplona is also one of the main stops on the Pilgrim's Way to Santiago and a charming and fascinating tourist destination for a romantic getaway.
+Pamplona, located in the north of the Iberian Peninsula, precisely in the region of Navarra (also its capital), is a Spanish city surrounded by greenery and crossed by the Arga River.
+Mainly known for the San Fermin Festival, a tradition held every year in July during which the city transforms into a place of celebration, madness, and fun, Pamplona is also one of the main stops on the Camino de Santiago and a charming, fascinating tourist destination for a romantic getaway.

-Bearing in mind that Pamplona is a predominantly pedestrian city, and especially in its historic center it is advisable to get around on foot or, at most, by public transport, if you decide to reach this city by car, you will no doubt be wondering where it is best to park.
-Parking in the center of Pamplona is the wisest choice to be able to have all the main tourist stops on your doorstep and opt to move from one place to another on foot, thus saving money and above all being able to immerse yourself in the culture and fully savor the spirit of this city.
+Considering that Pamplona is a predominantly pedestrian city, especially in its historic center, it is advisable to get around on foot or, at most, by public transport.
+If you decide to arrive in this city by car, you will undoubtedly wonder where the best place to park is.
+Parking in the center of Pamplona is the wisest option to have all the main tourist stops right at your doorstep and to move from one place to another on foot, thus saving money and, above all, immersing yourself fully in the culture and spirit of this city.

-Another key tip is to book a public parking space in advance so that you can be sure to arrive at your destination and within minutes no longer have to worry about your car: many parking spaces may sell out quickly, especially on public holidays and at peak times when people tend to move around.
+Another key tip is to book a public parking space in advance to ensure you reach your destination and quickly stop worrying about your car: many parking spaces can fill up fast, especially on holidays and peak hours when people tend to move around.

-With the online platform Parkimeter you can choose the car park that best suits your needs according to zone, day and time of day, and you can compare the various offers and opt for the cheapest one.
+With the online platform Parkimeter, you can choose the parking that best suits your needs based on the area, day, and time, and compare different offers to opt for the cheapest.

-Parking in a public car park near Plaza del Castillo in Pamplona
+Parking in a Public Garage Near Plaza del Castillo in Pamplona

-Parking in a public car park near the Plaza del Castillo is our advice: in this charming square you will find plenty of cafés where you can have breakfast or where you can rest after walking around admiring the Palace de Navarra and the Cámara de Comptos, the oldest building in the city.
-Don't forget the Cathedral, inside which you will find some of the most beautiful sculptures in Navarre.
-If you like art, there are several museums to visit in Pamplona, including the Museum of Navarre.
+If it's your first time visiting the city of Pamplona, you may be wondering where you can park your car in a central and strategic location in the city.
+Parking in a public garage near Plaza del Castillo is our recommendation: in this charming square, you will find many cafés to have breakfast or rest after strolling admiring the Palacio de Navarra and the Cámara de Comptos, the oldest building in the city.
+Don't forget the Cathedral, inside which you will find some of Navarra's most beautiful sculptures.
+If you like art, in Pamplona you can visit several museums, including the Museo de Navarra.

 Entertainment